totie10/SPARTACUS10/README.md

 the silhouette coefficient (SC) for large data, the simplified silhouette coefficient (SSC) and spatial adaptations thereof are included as well.

+To see a more detailed Read-The-Docs documentation, got to <https://spartacus10.readthedocs.io/>.

 ## Description of the methods

 ### SHAC and SEC methods